• Home |

 Choosing the Best Caliber for Self-Defense

 To gain advantages in one area (like terminal energy), you’re going to need to make concessions in others (like recoil energy).
-Finding the right cartridge for defensive needs is all about finding a balance between what you can shoot, what you can comfortably carry, and what has enough power to make short order of a dangerous threat.
+Finding the right cartridge for your defensive needs is all about finding a balance between what you can shoot, what you can comfortably carry, and what has enough power to make short order of a dangerous threat.

 Here is a list of the most popular options modern shooters use for defensive carry.
 Each has its pros and cons.